 When we are going through the motions we are not showing up for ourselves.
 It is not doing the best we can in that space and time.
 It is not living life consciously, and it is not creating excellent routines to optimize our energy usage.
 It’s sleep-walking which means that your routines and awareness aren’t working together at all.

 And when we catch ourselves in the act – be it days or months later – we tend to beat the crap out of ourselves for being so careless.

 When I came to the ah-ha moment that, just like my writing – and really all areas of life – awareness and conscious living is a PRACTICE, I loosened the grip on the whip I was using to flagellate myself, and reminded myself of the truth.
 Because the truth is, awareness is a practice, which means that it will never be perfect.

 Because awareness is a practice, it means that when I mess up or lose track, I get to start over.

 We human beings need routines that bolster the efficiency of our energy and rituals which facilitate the connection to God our and our soul.
-We must fuel our bodies with food that satisfies our deepest source of hungers.
-We must also actively fuel our desires and goals.
+And just as we must fuel our bodies with food that satisfies our deepest source of hungers, we must also actively fuel our desires and goals.

 So here’s what I’ve been reminded of: routines and awareness are good companions.
 Which means that you can be efficient in how you tend your life while also being fully present.
 To practice this, choose a routine you love – like making coffee or putting on your make-up – and be present to every step of your routine.